|

 Format and file types:

 All these cameras are capable of formatting their own SD cards, up to 128GB in the Maxi and 64GB in Mini (class 10 or better).
-Videos are H.264 MOV, MP4 or AVI.
-Image may be flipped with a slew of other programmable features.
+Videos are H.264 MOV (best), MP4 or AVI.
+Image may be flipped, FOV adjusted, lighting options, frame rates, and other settings adjusted via programming on computer.

 Mobius Mini TailCam Mod

-Simple: A few cuts to modify case, cut a circle out of top cover (right), and lens can be angled up to 115-degrees from camera body.
+Simple: A few cuts to modify case, cut a circle out of top cover (right), and lens can be angled up to 15º relative to camera body.
 (Yellow plastic strip protects thermal pad during mods.)

 Photo at left is another specialty mod of the Mobius Mini.
-This one has lens angled to its maximum 115º pointing slightly downward, specifically designed for motorsport use.
+This one has lens angled to its maximum 15º down angle, specifically designed for motorcycle use.

-This Mini was mounted to the aluminum housing of a cell phone power bank that dwarfs camera and provides both heat sink and 5,000mAh of power.
+Mini cam was mounted to the aluminum housing of a cell phone power bank (that dwarfs camera) providing both a heat sink and 5,000mAh of power.

-Glove-friendly rocker switch starts and stops recording (by providing external power ala´ Mobius program), lens angle is precisely fixed to keep video centered and level, also secured by lens hood.
-Camera is worn around neck with lens near jacket collar.
+Glove-friendly rocker switch starts and stops recording (using external power setting in Mobius program), lens angle is precisely fixed to keep video centered and level, and is secured by lens hood.
+Camera hangs from chain around neck while riding.

-Calculations from real-time tests on this camera indicate a full 8-hours of recording time per 32GB (class 10) SD card with video set to 1080p @ 30fps.
-20 min.=4GB.
-Using a 64GB SD card (camera's max) would record 16 hours.
+Calculations from real-time tests on this camera indicate a full 8-hours of recording time per 32GB (class 10) SD card with video set to 1080p @ 30fps, 20 minutes of video = 4GB.
+Using a 64GB SD card (camera's max at the time) it can record for 16 hours to a single SD card.
 Battery will go for days before needing a charge.
-(Next BarCam will be prettier.)

-4th version BarCam uses a Maxi board and lens, and sports some major improvements.
+Next version BarCam used a Maxi camera board and lens, and sports some major improvements over 1st BarCam above.

 With Maxi's bigger and faster lens on a swivel, unit is powered by a 2500mAh battery behind four SuperCaps ensuring proper end-of-file and shutdown.

-Independent charge and operating circuits extend battery life by preventing drain during storage.
-Charge circuit uses a 4056 board while operating circuit has its own step-up buck converter providing 1A at 5v from the internal 3.7v lithium battery.
+Independent charge and operating circuits extend battery life while adding recording time.
+Charge circuit uses a 4056 board while operating circuit has its own step-up buck converter providing 1A at 5v from internal 3.7v lithium battery.

-Easy to find (glove-friendly) on/off slide switch at very top of unit controls ops.
-Camera body is streamlined and heavy enough to resist wind at high speed.
+Easy to find (glove-friendly) on/off slide switch at very top of unit, charge/run switch on back for recharging battery.
+Unit is heavy enough to resist wind at highway speeds.

 Programming Mobius cams